andrewbonisignori/DiffAPI/README.md

 ## Sample analysis execution

 Below, two blocks of data encoded in a base 64 string will be sent to analysis.
-The "left" data will be *123456789* and the right data will be *12#456###*.
+The *"left"*  data will be *123456789* and the right data will be *12#456###*.
 Since the blocks are of the same size, the analisys will be exeuted.
-We can observe two differences between these blocks, the first at index 2 and with only one character different and the second one at index 6 with three characters differentes.
+We can observe two differences between these blocks, the first at index 2 with only one character different and the second one at index 6 with three characters differentes.

 In order to execute the analisys we will need three call to API, as show below.

-### First Call - Update *"left"* data using {id} 1
+### First Call - Update*"left"* data using {id} 1
 Data being sent: 123456789

     POST /v1/diff/1/left